emarcey/cicerone/glossary/styles.clean.md

 			- honey; rhubarb; toast; spice; oak
 		- blend depends on vision and palate of blender
 			- aim is to create balanced harmonious product
-			- every batch isn't identica, but most blenders have a house character
+			- no 2 batches are identical, but most blenders have a house character
 	- once bottled, stored for a few months to a year
 		- referment -> new flavors -> rising carbonation
 		- may be enjoyed for many years (as much as 2 decades!)